seanrcollings/arc/docs/docs/usage/colored-output.md

 Spice up your script's output with some color!
 Implements both the basic ANSI-16 color scheme, and rgb

+!!! note
+    When `stdout` does not look like a terminal, *arc* will **automagically** remove the color escape codes, so no need for you to worry about anything!

 ## `arc.color.fg`
 Contains the code for coloring text elements.